ybgskr12/Reforestation/README.md

-## Why can't a bicycle stand on its own?
-It's two-tired.
+## Why did the opera singer go sailing?
+They wanted to hit the high Cs.